SeongJinAhn/TAGDN/README.md

-# HetGDC
+# HetGDCN
-Diffusion-based GCNs for heterogeneous graphs
+Diffusion-based GCNs for heterogeneous graphs Using Type-Adaptive Normalization